luispedro/BuildingMachineLearningSystemsWithPython/ch02/README.rst

 figure2.py
     Figure 2 in the book: threshold & decision area

-figure4_5.py
-    Figures 4 and 5 in the book: Knn decision borders before and after feature normalization

 figure4_5_sklearn.py
+    Figures 4 and 5 in the book: Knn decision borders before and after feature normalization.
+This also produces a version of the figure using 11 neighbors (not in the book), which shows that the result is smoother, not as sensitive to exact positions of each datapoint.

+figure4_5_no_sklearn.py
-    Alternative code for Figures 4 and 5 using scikit-learn
+    Alternative code for Figures 4 and 5 without using scikit-learn

 load.py
     Code to load the seeds data